DanielBeckDK/virtualWhiteboard/README.md

 Project created with a XAMPP stack
 1: Create db named virutal_whiteboard in phpmyadmin
 2: Import db file found in repo into this new db
-3: Start apache server and go to http://localhost:PORT/FOLDERNAME/index.php
+3: Start apache server and go to http://localhost:PORT/FOLDERNAME/index.php where PORT is the port your apache server is running on and FOLDERNAME is the folder in where you have this project stored
 4: Site should work
 5: login credentials for users can be found in document userCreds.txt